diorgulescu/suckless-ubuntu/README.md

 * An internet connection.
 * A computer which supports the network drivers that come with the Ubuntu Minimal image.

+# Known issues
+## Min browser fails to install correctly
+It may happen that some of the dependencies are improperly setup using the latest Ubuntu mirrors.
+In case some error pops up during the Min setup stage, just run *sudo apt-get install -f* and it should be automatically fixed.

+## No 'settings.json' for Min
+This seems more like an edge case, but it was reported.
+If the browser fails to start, just make sure the appropriate permissions are set for the .config folders.
+To make sure, one may also create the file:
+*chown $(whoami):$(whoami) -R .config/ touch ~/.config/Min/settings.json*

+However, this should not happen since the install script does this beforehand.
+TODO: investigate if this behaviour keeps reappearing.

 # Installation